awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-process-shutdown.md

 ## Delete Your Auto Scaling Group<a name="as-shutdown-lbs-delete-asg-cli"></a>

 When you delete an Auto Scaling group, its desired, minimum, and maximum values are set to 0\.
 As a result, the instances are terminated\.
 Deleting an instance also deletes any associated logs or data, and any volumes on the instance\.
 If do not want to terminate one or more instances, you can detach them before you delete the Auto Scaling group\.
+If the group has scaling policies, deleting the group deletes the policies, the underlying alarm actions, and any alarm that no longer has an associated action\.

 **To delete your Auto Scaling group \(console\)**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. On the navigation pane, under **Auto Scaling**, choose **Auto Scaling Groups**\.
+1. On the navigation pane, under **AUTO SCALING**, choose **Auto Scaling Groups**\.

 1. On the **Auto Scaling Groups** page, select the check box next to your Auto Scaling group and choose **Delete** \(Old console: choose **Actions**, **Delete**\)\.